 Our guidance counselors promote and support cooperative education.
 Grade eleven and twelve students can earn high school course credits while working either a half or a full day for an employer in our community.
 This would not be possible, however, without the support we graciously receive from our local employers.

 Our guidance counselors also promote and support our Specialist High Skills Major program.
 A Specialist High Skills Major allows students to customize their high school learning experience to fit with their career interests.
 Click here to learn more.

-We welcome you to contact our guidance counselors, cooperative education teacher, student success teacher, guidance counselors and/or student services/student success program lead, Mr. Peter Gleason, Mrs. Heather Hickson, Mrs. Lorie Keon-Leahey and Mrs. Tina Noel, respectively, with any questions or concerns relating to your child’s development.
+We encourage you to contact our cooperative education teacher, student success teacher, guidance counselors and/or student services program lead, Mrs. Keon-Leahey, Mrs. Goulard, Mrs. Hickson and Mr. Gleason, respectively, with any questions or concerns relating to your child’s development.